romanshved/DevOps_online_Lviv_2021_Q2/m3/task3.1/readme.md

 <img src="screenshots/Screenshot_9.png">
 <img src="screenshots/Screenshot_8.png">

+Also I executed few SELECT commands and created a dump file of the db

 Part 3
 I created an Amazon DynamoDB table, entered some data and tried to use Query and Scan: